20c/vaping/docs/config.md

 ## Plugins

-The `plugins` section is a list defining which plugins are loaded and possibly config to share between anything else referencing it.
+The `plugins` section is a list defining which plugins are loaded and possibly configured to share between anything else referencing it.
 Each must define `type`, which can either be a plugin type, or the name of a previously defined type.
 To reference it later, `name` must be defined.

 ### fping